How to Travel Overland in South America

 © Volker Poelzl.
 All Rights Reserved.

 I have always been fascinated by the idea of crossing South America by road.
 Long before my first visit to this vast continent, I enjoyed following the Pan-American highway with my finger on the map, until I reached its end at the southern tip of Chile.
 I followed with equal interest the course of the Transamazonian highway, as it dissected the Brazilian Amazon from east to west.
 However, during my first yearlong stay in South America I discovered that road travel on this vast continent is not as easy as the maps suggest.
-This article is for those travelers in South America who plan to see the continent mainly by overland travel, and will build upon my own experiences to help you plan an enjoyable and safe trip.
+We have written this for those travelers in South America who plan to see the continent mainly through overland travel, and will build upon our own experiences to help you plan an enjoyable and safe trip.

 About the Roads